DopierRex/OneNext/README.md

 At this stage, if you haven't already, you can start using a VGA monitor with your Next/N-go.
 This build assumes that you are using VGA 50hz PAL mode 0, however, if you don't get a satisfactory display, you can check your monitor VGA display frequencies with the Next 'Screen Test' by pressing key 'V' at start up.
 Select 'mode 0' whenever possible, or another VGA mode you are happy with.

-You will notice that, if you have it attached, the PS/2 is already configured to work now.
+You will notice that, if you have it attached, the PS/2 is now configured to work.

 Flashing the extra cores is relatively simple, at start up press the key 'C' to enter 'ZX Spectrum Next Extra Cores'